- Feature Links

 Will I get a new bill?

-After the transition, and after you have paid your last water bill with the City of Lawrenceville, you will be billed for water through Gwinnett County.
+After the transition, you will be billed for water through Gwinnett County.
 Your other utilities will remain the same.
 If you receive gas, electric, or sanitation services through the City of Lawrenceville, you will continue to receive a bill from Lawrenceville for these other utilities.

 Will I have a new account number?